Healthy Oatmeal Pancakes (Easy, Fluffy, Moist}

 Step 1.
 Grind The Oats

-In order for these pancakes to have a light and tender texture, I opted for grinding the oats.
+In order for these pancakes to have a light and tender texture, I opted for grinding the rolled oats.
 This is how we did it at Isabel’s and I think it really gives the best texture.

 Simply set up the food processor with the steel blade attachment.
-Add in the oats, and then process them for about 45 seconds.
+Add in the rolled oats, and then process them for about 45 seconds.

 Step 2: Add in Dry Ingredients